Our Team

 Provost’s Pre-Dissertation Science Research Fellowship

-Leen is a second-year PhD student in Molecular Cellular and Developmental Biology Program.
+Leen is a PhD student in Molecular Cellular and Developmental Biology Program.
 Her research interest revolves around exploring the role of epigenetic changes on behavior and neurodegenerative disorders.
 She completed her undergraduate studies in Biology at Al-Quds Bard College in Palestine.
 There she joined the Palestinian Neuroscience Initiative (PNI) and conducted her undergraduate research on the effects of serotonin transporter haplotypes on rule generalization in healthy individuals.
 She then continued to work as a research associate in the behavioral neurogenetics unit at the PNI investigating the effects of Dopamine and serotonin SNPs on cognitive functions in humans.

 Jack Mechler